ineedbots/iw5_bot_warfare/README.md

 0. Make sure that [PlutoniumIW5](https://plutonium.pw/docs/install/#iw5) is installed, updated and working properly.
     - Download the [latest release](https://github.com/ineedbots/piw5_bot_warfare/releases) of Bot Warfare.
 1. Extract all the files from the Bot Warfare release archive you downloaded to anywhere on your computer.
 2. Run the 'install.bat'.
-This copies the mod to your PlutoniumIW5 mods folder.
+This copies the mod to your PlutoniumIW5 storage folder.
 3. The mod is now installed, now run your game.
-    - You will need to set the DVAR `fs_game` to `mods/bots`.
-You can do this by entering `set fs_game mods/bots` into the console.
-You can open the console using the tilde (~) key.
 4. The mod should be loaded!
 Now go start a map and play!

 ## Documentation